Inherited Metabolic Disorders Explained By Leading Endocrinologist

 - abnormal chemical reactions like GERD & acid reflux.

-- diseases in liver, pancreas, spleen or gallbladder.
+- diseases in the liver, pancreas, spleen or gallbladder.

 When these disorders become congenital and are seen to develop naturally in the next generation, it is called an inherited metabolic disorder.